ourworld-tsc/www_eden/content/action/index.md

 # Not For Profit

-The OurParadise locations will be owned by not-for-profit entities to make sure that all stays protected for ever.
-All assets are owned by non profits but the utilization is 100% for OurParadise for 33-66-99 years (renewable).
+The Eden locations will be owned by not-for-profit entities to make sure that all stays protected for ever.
+All assets are owned by non profits but the utilization is 100% for Eden for 33-66-99 years (renewable).
 This allows us to create value for the future of our planet and ourselves.

 |||